 You only require one end since we need to make a connection between this particular end and one side of an ignition switch.
-So detach this single-end speaker wire from its socket and cut off any excess wires if there are any, using a pair of scissors or a sharp knife.
+So detach this single-end speaker wire from its socket letting the ignition wiring hang down and cut off any excess wires if there are any, using a pair of scissors or a sharp knife.

 Now stick this stripped end directly to one side of the ignition socket and make sure that it’s tightly in place.

 6. Connect the Other End of the Speaker Wire to the Battery

 The other end of the wire needs to be connected to the battery, and for this, you need to find a positive and negative terminal on your battery.